zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 ## **TASK 5:** Create Client Virtual Machine

 **Important:** If you have not already completed **Lab 1: Create Local SSH Key**, please do so now.
-- When you are finished, return to this TASK.
+- When you are finished, return to this TASK 5 #1.

 1. You will need a client machine to connect to your brand new MySQL database.
 Click the **Navigation Menu** in the upper left, navigate to **Compute**, and select **Instances**